I met Carolyn Custis James in a parking lot in Chicago, though she lived in the Northeast and I in the Deep South. We hit it off instantly.

 - Part 7: The Enablers of Spiritual Abuse … or When Silence isn’t Golden

-What Carolyn writes about, I’ve experienced.
-Eight years later, I’m grieving relationships still decimated because sincere Christians, whom I love, unwittingly persist in enabling spiritual abuse.
+What Carolyn writes about, I’ve experienced – my life devastated and relationships decimated because sincere Christians, some of whom I deeply love, persist in committing, enabling and denying spiritual abuse.

-Deeply committed to being a dis-abler of abuse (Carolyn’s term), I’ve explored different aspects of the issue in all four of my recent books.
+For this reason, I’m deeply committed to being a dis-abler of abuse (Carolyn’s term).
+Looking back, I realized: I’ve explored different aspects of the issue in four of my recent books.

 You might expect to find rather stunning explorations of the subject in my two “run toward Goliath” books: